ihengki17/sr-cflt-workshop/README.md

 ## <a name="step-2"></a>Create an Environment and Cluster

-An environment contains clusters and its deployed components such as Apache Flink, Connectors, ksqlDB, and Schema Registry.
+An environment contains clusters and its deployed components such as Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 For example, you can use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Click **+ Add cloud environment**.
 Specify an **Environment Name** and choose the **Essential Package** for stream governance, then Click **Create**.